-The influence of the short name is minor in comparison to your full name.
+The influence of the short name (the name you now use to introduce yourself including your last name) is minor in comparison to your full name.
 Interestingly, the short name often compensates in some way for numbers (and their related characteristics) that are missing or out of balance in the full name.

 As a rule, I recommend that you don't change your name on impulse.
-Marriage, of course, does not leave much room for choice, although more and more women are hyphenating their names or staying with their maiden names.
+Marriage, of course, does not leave much room for choice, although more and more women are hyphenating their names or staying with their maiden names (which this numerologist strongly recommends).
 However, if you must change your name (for professional reasons, for example), try to choose a name already in your family, and thus connected to you through your ancestors.
 Those characteristics are already present in your lineage, which makes the new name easier to assimilate into your personality.

 Commonly asked questions when it comes to short names:

 The short name is the name you feel closest to in relaxed and social settings.

 Names you have used in the past reveal inner feelings and characteristics that were prominent during that period in your life.
 If you are no longer using that name, it bears no resemblance to your current identity.